 - Suspected infraction: A reasonably founded suspicion of irregularities of a general, operational or financial nature in relation to Simavi, in connection with:

-a. an actual or potential criminal offence;
+- an actual or potential criminal offence;

-c. an actual or potential threat to public health, safety or the environment;
+- an actual or potential threat to public health, safety or the environment;

-d. actual or potential deliberate provision of incorrect information to authorities or individuals responsible for the introduction of or supervision of compliance with statutory regulations or to official investigating officers;
+- actual or potential deliberate provision of incorrect information to authorities or individuals responsible for the introduction of or supervision of compliance with statutory regulations or to official investigating officers;

-e. harming the good name of Simavi in any way, either directly or indirectly, or;
+- harming the good name of Simavi in any way, either directly or indirectly, or;

 - Whistle-blowing: The employee notifies the external confidential adviser of his/her suspicions of an infraction of internal and/or external regulations.
 Infraction of these regulations is part of the responsibility of the employer and there is a proportionate public interest at stake.